publisha/publisha.github.io/pages/editing_ePub.md

 ## The Guide Section

-You will notice that under the spine items you will find the Guide section and this is only here for backwards compatibility.
+You will notice that under the spine items you will find the Guide section and this is only here for backwards compatibility.[^3]

 The Guide Section of the package OPF file provides a similar function to the Landmarks section of the ePUB3 navigation document (see later), but harks back to the ePUB2 format.